backgammon notation magriel

 52 : 5/off 2/off

-Set up a backgammon board in front of you and try to follow the action until the end.
-Once it’s done, write the name of the winner in the comment section.
-Have fun and may the dice be with you!
+Set up a backgammon board in front of you and follow the game move by move until the end.

-Black : Paul Magriel
+Black: Paul Magriel

-White : Mike Svobodny
+White: Mike Svobodny

 1-White 62 : 1/7 12/14